tpett20/chorderly-game/README.md

 # Next Steps
 The game will eventually include options to change instruments and keys.
 This will allow the player to broaden the range of their musical ear.

+The game will also eventually feature a game mode that asks the player to repeat random chord sequences of a selected length.
+With each correct answer, the game will play a brand new random sequence.

 # Screenshots
 ![Chorderly - Get Ready](https://i.imgur.com/rQQkoC7.png)
 ![Chorderly - Gameplay](https://i.imgur.com/6XnV85U.png)